Utatistics/bothnode/README.md

 ```

-After successful execution of `bothnode launch`, your node will be running in the background while starting the syncing process at the same time.
+After successful execution of `bothnode init`, your node will be running in the background while starting the syncing process at the same time.

 ### Interact with Node
 bothnode implements multiple ways of node interaction: get, tx, detect